ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 }
 ```

-But on the calling side, the absense of space is important.
+On the calling side, the absence of space is important.
 If you call the function and omit the parentheses, then the space after the name of the function is unavoidable:

 ```raku
 f 5, 6;